Wokiri/nanostring/README.md

-Some of the reliant pachkages include:
+Some of the reliant packages include:
 Package            | Version
 ------------------- |---------
 bokeh               |2.3.0